 The legal status of the wreck sites of HMS Cressy, HMS Aboukir, and HMS Hogue has been in question over the past years.
 While the wrecks lie off the Dutch coast, they are technically outside territorial waters.
 The ownership of the wrecks is also in question.
 As warships that belonged to the British Royal Navy when they sunk, the wrecks would still technically belong to the British government, however, evidence has surfaced that suggests that the wrecks were sold to a salvaging company in the mid-20th century.

 After a few recent illegal salvage attempts, there has been a public outcry over the state of the wrecks.
-Many people are advocating for the official protection of the wrecks as war graves from World War One.
+Many people are advocating for the official protection of the wrecks as war graves from World War I.